aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ### Setup

 By now you should be getting used to setting up Node programs.
-Here's a reminder in case you need it:
+Here's a reminder in case you need it, but most of it is already done for you:

 1. Create an npm `package.json` file using `npm init`.
 1. Install `jest` as dev dependencies (use `-D`).